So, should you care?

 1. Create easy to understand navigation

 The simpler the better.
 For eg. don’t use “Give us a shout out” for your Contact Page link, call it Contact us.
-Don’t use symbols for things that need explaining – the only time changing a name to a symbol worked was for Prince in 1993.
+And don’t use symbols or icons for things that may need explaining.

 2. A clean layout with neatly laid out content and design elements